- Capacity-Building Overview

 OVC Supports Victims of Domestic Terrorism and Mass Violence

 AEAP is one of the principal tools OVC uses to provide supplemental financial assistance to local communities in the wake of tragedy.
-These grants are methodically developed to ensure that allowable expenses are reimbursed and communities and victims are supported for several years as they recover, rebuild, and adjust to a dramatically changed way of life following domestic terrorism and mass violence incidents.
+These grants are methodically developed to ensure that allowable expenses are reimbursed and communities and victims are supported for up to several years as they recover, rebuild, and adjust to a dramatically changed way of life following domestic terrorism and mass violence incidents.
 Funded activities may include supplemental crime victim compensation; emergency relief, including crisis response efforts; and both immediate and ongoing assistance, including victim participation in the judicial process.

 During the reporting period, OVC supported the following communities in their efforts to recover from incidents of mass violence and terrorism in the United States: